Pressure mounts on Peru’s president after 2 die in protests

 Polls show most Peruvians wanted Vizcarra to stay in office.
 The ex-president is popular for his anti-corruption crusade, which led to frequent clashes with the legislature, where half of the members are themselves under investigation.

-“I am very sad over the deaths caused by the repression of this illegal and illegitimate government,” Vizcarra wrote on Twitter on Sunday.
+“I am very sad over the deaths caused by the repression of this illegal and illegitimate government,” Vizcarra wrote on Twitter.
 “The country won’t let the deaths of these brave youths go unpunished.”

-Earlier Saturday, Merino denied the protests were against him, telling a local radio station that young people were demonstrating against unemployment and not being able to complete their studies amid the coronavirus pandemic.
+International rights organizations have warned that police are using excessive force in trying to quell the protests.
+Dozens have been injured by rubber bullets and tear gas has been deployed near homes and hospitals.

+“We are documenting cases of police brutality in downtown Lima,” José Miguel Vivanco, Americas director of Human Rights Watch, wrote on Twitter.
+“Everything indicates repression against peaceful protesters is intensifying.”